hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 * `request_setting` - (Optional) A set of Request modifiers.
 Defined below
 * `s3logging` - (Optional) A set of S3 Buckets to send streaming logs too.
 Defined below
+* `vcl` - (Optional) A set of custom VCL configuration blocks.
+Note that the ability to upload custom VCL code is not enabled by default for new Fastly accounts (see the [Fastly documentation](https://docs.fastly.com/guides/vcl/uploading-custom-vcl) for details).

 The `domain` block supports: